Skip to Content

 Ptarmigan Cirque Larch Hike

-Ptarmigan Cirque is an easy, kid-friendly larch hike in Kananaskis Country near the Highwood Pass.
-The Ptarmigan Cirque hike is a great option for people who want an easy hike to see larch trees.
+Ptarmigan Cirque is one of the best easy, kid-friendly larch hikes in Kananaskis Country near the Highwood Pass.
+The Ptarmigan Cirque hike is a great option for the whole family and for people who want an easy hike to see alpine larches.

-This easy Kananaskis larch hike begins at 2,184m above sea level, the perfect altitude for Subalpine larch trees to grow.
+This easy Kananaskis larch hike begins at 2,184m above sea level, the perfect altitude for Subalpine larches to grow.
 Accordingly, it doesn’t take much effort to start seeing larch trees.
 After carefully crossing Highway 40, the Ptarmigan Cirque larch hike enters a 1.3km hike through an evergreen forest.

 You'll see lots of kids on Ptarmigan Cirque trail - a family-friendly larch hike in Kananaskis